Sanderand/angular-auto-size-input/README.md

 ## How to use it

 1. `npm i angular-auto-size-input`
-2. import AutoSizeInputModule
+2. `import { AutoSizeInputModule } from 'angular-auto-size-input';` and add it to you Angular module
-3. add the `asAutoSizeInput` directive to your textareas
+3. Add the `asAutoSizeInput` directive to your textareas

 ```
 <textarea